rweekly/rweekly.org/draft.md

 ## Call for Participation

-Always wanted to contribute to open-source projects but didn't know where to start?
-Every week we highlight some tasks from the R community for you to pick and get started!

-Some of these tasks may also have mentors available, visit the task page for more information.

 * [easy] [  ]()

 If you are an R project owner and are looking for contributors, please submit tasks [here]().

+Some of these tasks may also have mentors available, visit the task page for more information.

 ## Upcoming Events

+*No events listed for this week.*

 ## Jobs